Brit Award for Songwriter of the Year

 The Brit Award for Songwriter of the Year is an award given by the British Phonographic Industry (BPI), an organisation which represents record companies and artists in the United Kingdom.
 The accolade is presented at the Brit Awards, an annual celebration of British and international music.
 The award was first presented in 2022.
 The winner is selected by a panel of judges and no nominees are announced.

-The inaugural recipient of the award is Ed Sheeran.
+The inaugural recipient of the award was Ed Sheeran.